fish-quant/ComSeg/docs/source/index.rst

 Welcome to ComSeg's documentation!
 ==================================
-ComSeg is an algorithm for single cell spatial RNA profiling in image-based transcriptomic data.
+ComSeg is an algorithm for single cell spatial RNA profiling for image-based transcriptomic data.

 It takes as input  csv files with the spot coordinates and output an anndata object with the genes expression and coordinates of each cell.
 It can leverage the information of the cell nuclei to improve the accuracy of the segmentation / RNA profiling.